humber-ramos/Automation-CSharp-Playwright/README.md

 - Static **images of the Allure report**

 This is useful for quick inspection without opening the full report.
 Video is automatically generated when the test is run locally.
-To locate it, go here:
+To locate it, go here:<break>
 /bin/Debug/net9.0/videos

 ## Author

 Humberto Ramos
-Automation Engineer
+Automation Engineer <break>
 Feel free to connect on [LinkedIn](https://www.linkedin.com/in/humberto-ramos-580121249/)